Monarchy of Australia: Courts

 In British constitutional law, the monarch is traditionally known as the fount of justice.
 However, federal judicial power is vested by the Australian Constitution directly to the High Court and other federal courts; with the Crown not involved with the exercise of this power.
 However, the Crown does participate in the judicial system, with criminal offences in most jurisdictions deemed to be offences against the sovereign.
 Proceedings for indictable offences are brought in the sovereign's name in the form of The King [or Queen] against [Name] (typically shortened to R v [Name] standing for Rex for King or Regina for Queen).
 However, offences in Western Australia and Tasmania are brought in the name of the particular state.
 Civil lawsuits against the Crown in its public capacity (that is, lawsuits against the government) are permitted due to statute.
-In international cases, as a sovereign and under established principles of international law, the monarch of Australia is not subject to suit in foreign courts without his express consent.
+In international cases, as a sovereign and under established principles of international law, the monarch of Australia is not subject to suit in foreign courts without the monarch's express consent.
 The prerogative of mercy lies with the monarch, and is exercised in the state jurisdictions by the governors.